1bharath-yadav/1bharath-yadav/README.md

 - 👋 Hi, I’m Bharath
-- 👀 I’m interested in Nothing
+- 👀 I’m interested in AI and Machine Learning
-- 🌱 I’m currently
+- 🌱 I’m currently studying Bachelor of technology 3rd year
-- 💞️
+- 💞️ to live
 - 📫

 <!---